CAWaterBoardDataCenter/water-data-challenge-project-repository/README.md

 -   Runs the `02_render_markdown_files/2_clean-html-files.R` script to do some minor editing of the rendered html files

 -   Previews the site by running a local web server
+<br/><br/>Note that all R scripts use the pacman::p_load() function instead of the library() function to load packages.
+This checks whether each package is installed on the user's computer, and attempts to install it if not.
+Otherwise it functions the same as calling library().
 <br/><br/>Any of these parts can also be run individually as needed.
 <br/><br/>More general instructions for rendering quarto websites with other tools / methods are available on the [quarto website](https://quarto.org/)